Sales-Driving Tasks for your Handmade Business

 Don’t try to think too far out of the box here though.
 Marketing channels are pretty basic for businesses across the board.
 A few top examples are:

 Take a look at each marketing channel you listed.
-In which ways do you use those platforms?
+How do you use those platforms?

 For example, under my revenue stream of selling products: